US House impeaches President Donald Trump for 'incitement of insurrection' at Capitol | Politics

 Four Congressmen did not vote.
 All four Indian-American House members – Ami Bera, Ro Khanna, Raja Krishnamoorthi and Pramila Jayapal – voted in favour of the impeachment.

-The House went ahead with the impeachment after Vice President Mike Pence on Tuesday refused to invoke the 25th Amendment to remove Trump from office.
+The House went ahead with the impeachment after Vice President Mike Pence on Tuesday refused to invoke the 25th Amendment to remove Trump, a Republican, from office.

 The 25th Amendment, adopted more than 50 years ago in the wake of President John F Kennedy’s assassination, provides a mechanism for the succession of the president for his or her replacement in the event he or she proves unfit to serve.
 Under the amendment, the vice president and a majority of either the Cabinet or some other body designated by Congress may remove the president from office.

 The impeachment now moves to the Senate, which will conduct a trial and a voting to remove the president from office.
-The Senate is adjourned till January 19, a day before the inauguration of Joe Biden as the 46th President of the United States.
+The Senate is adjourned till January 19, a day before the inauguration of Joe Biden, a Democrat, as the 46th President of the United States.

-However, he will not have to quit the White House before his term ends as the Senate is out of regular session until January 19th.
+However, he will not have to quit the White House before his term ends as the Senate is out of regular session.
 It would take unanimous consent for the Senate to return before then.

 ''We know that the President of the United States incited this insurrection, this armed rebellion, against our common country.
 He must go,'' House Speaker Nancy Pelosi said, participating in the impeachment debate.